 For many babies, toys aren’t a huge necessity.
 BUT you probably won’t want them chewing on the seat, the tray, or any random thing on the plane.
 And you might get a few minutes of entertainment out of a toy.
 Trust me- on the plane, every minute counts!
 We’d recommend a teether or two, and a couple of rattle or crinkle toys.
 For babies, old favorites seem to go over better than something new.

 Check out some of our favorite travel toys here.

 If you follow the doctor’s order on screen time to the T, this advice isn’t for you.
-But if you are a bit more relaxed, you might download a few videos with songs, like Cocomelon or Dave and Ava.
+But if you are a bit more relaxed, you might download a few videos with songs, like Dave and Ava or Blue on Disney+.
 Most babies won’t watch/listen for more than a few minutes but it can still be a big help.
-We don’t use headphones and just try to keep the volume reasonably low (but perhaps that was annoying our neighbors?).
+We don’t use headphones for small children and just try to keep the volume reasonably low (but perhaps that was annoying our neighbors?).